hdmf-dev/hdmf-common-schema/.github/PULL_REQUEST_TEMPLATE.md

   Is the current schema version on "master" a public release?

   If YES, then:
-  1. Update the version string in `conf.py` and `namespace.yaml` to the next version with the suffix "a"
+  1. Update the version string in `conf.py` and `namespace.yaml` to the next version with the suffix "-alpha"
   2. Add a new section in the release notes for the new version with the date "Upcoming"
   3. Add release notes for the PR